hesco/hesco-weave/README.md

 This is alpha code and no promises are made at this early stage as to the stability of its interface, or its suitability for production use.
-The weave project is still less than seven weeks and four hundred commits old.
-I myself am still testing it with the hope of putting it to use in my own environment.
-I found it the least confusing interface I could find for bridging docker containers across multiple docker hosts.
-But getting it to work in my environment has alrady demanded that I dig in to its innards and learn more about software defined networks than I knew before.
+The weave project is still less than three months and barely 900 commits old.
+I myself after a month of testing and integration with my own environment am on the verge of tagging the v0.8 release of this project only now just beginning to roll out production services dependent on the bridged network it provides.

 # SYNOPSIS

-Puppet module for managing a weave network on a docker cluster
+hesco/weave is a puppet module for managing a weave network on a docker cluster

 Weave is a docker container hosted SDN router plus a shell script for managing an SDN on a docker cluster.
 It is capable of bridging virtual networks across docker hosts, making it possible for containers deployed across different physical hosts (even in different data centers) to communicate with one another.
 To learn more about [weave, click here](https://github.com/zettio/weave).

+I found it the least confusing interface I could find for bridging docker containers across multiple docker hosts.
+But getting it to work in my environment has alrady demanded that I dig in to its innards and learn more about software defined networks than I might have hoped as a developer who has always deferred to a 'real network engineer' on those jobs where one has existed.
+I am far more comfortable with the subject than when I started, and have endevoured to embed what I have learned from those subject matter experts who have been so kind as to answer my many question back upstream to the weave project and into this module, so perhaps my future self and you might not need to make the same deep dive into the subject.

 Architecturally, to make this work, one will want to use docker to deploy a weave router using the [zettio/weave image from the Docker Hub](https://registry.hub.docker.com/u/zettio/weave/),